-Outcome Definition Additional information on ascertainment Preterm birth A live birth occurring at <37 gestational weeks Section 9.3.1 provides information on the methods used to calculate gestational age.
-Small for gestational age (SGA) Birthweight <10th percentile for sex and gestational age using standard growth charts for full and preterm live-born infants (Battaglia and Lubchenco 1967) For the determination of SGA, the registry will utilize the sex-specific international growth reference standards from the International Fetal and Newborn Growth Consortium for the 21st Century (INTERGROWTH-21st) for those born between 24 ^{0/7} and 42 ^{6/7} gestational weeks (Villar et al, 2014; Villar et al, 2016).
-The INTERGROWTH-21st standards are the latest available global reference standards, representing contemporary information from an international, multiethnic, diverse population, and have been specifically developed for modern research.
-Minor congenital malformation An anomaly or abnormality of body structure that is present at birth, is of prenatal origin (ie, birth defect), poses no significant health problem in the neonatal period, and tends to have limited social or cosmetic consequences for the affected individual (CDC 2020) The registry defines and codes minor congenital malformations with criteria specified as defined by CDC (CDC 2019).
-The same process for adjudicating MCMs will be used to adjudicate minor congenital malformations.
-Postnatal growth deficiency Weight, length, or head circumference in <10 th percentile for sex and chronological age using standard growth charts Postnatal growth deficiency, as part of routine care, will be evaluated at 4 and 12 months of infant age; deficiencies in weight, length, and head circumference will be evaluated separately.
+Outcome Definition Additional information on ascertainment Infant serious infection An infection that occurs within an infant's first year of life and is either opportunistic (ie, occurs more often or is more severe in people with weakened immune systems than in people with healthy immune systems) or serious (ie, results in significant disability, incapacity, or death; is life-threatening; requires inpatient or prolonged hospitalization; or is considered medically important) (CIOMS 2021; Winthrop 2015) None Infant hospitalization An inpatient hospital admission occurring in the first year of life (CIOMS 2021) None Infant death Death of a live-born infant within the first year of life None Postnatal growth deficiency Weight, length, or head circumference in <10 th percentile for sex and chronological age using standard growth charts Postnatal growth deficiency, as part of routine care, will be evaluated at 4 and 12 months of infant age; deficiencies in weight, length, and head circumference will be evaluated separately.
 For the determination of postnatal growth deficiency, the registry will utilize the sex-specific international growth reference standards from the WHO for children ages 0 to 59 months.
 The WHO growth standards are recommended for use in the US for infants and children 0 to 2 years of age (CDC 2010).
 Infant developmental delay Failure to achieve the developmental milestones for chronological age, as defined by the CDC (CDC 2023) Infant developmental delay, as part of routine care, will be evaluated at 4 and 12 months of infant age for each CDC-defined category (social/emotional, language/communication, cognitive, and movement/physical development), separately.